Laravel-Backpack/activity-log/readme.md

 [![The Whole Fruit Manifesto](https://img.shields.io/badge/writing%20standard-the%20whole%20fruit-brightgreen)](https://github.com/the-whole-fruit/manifesto)

-Ever wanted to see WHO changed WHAT inside your app?
-To remember all the DB changes your users have done?
-Then you're probably using [`spatie/laravel-activitylog`](https://github.com/spatie/laravel-activitylog).
-This package is a web interface for projects who use it.
+Ever wanted to see WHO changed WHAT and WHEN inside your app?
+Want to remember all the DB changes your users have done?
+Well... this package doesn't do that. [`spatie/laravel-activitylog`](https://github.com/spatie/laravel-activitylog) does, and does it very well.
+This package adds a web interface for it, for projects using [Backpack for Laravel](https://backpackforlaravel.com/).
 It gives your admin/superadmin the ability to see
 - the activities performed _by_ certain models;
 - the activities performed _on_ certain models;
 - and more;